Page 2

 A week or two after those ripe fruits are harvested, you’ll once again see flower buds.
 If it’s near the middle of winter, though, the plants might not flower again until the days begin to substantially lengthen, around late winter.

-Hand-pollinating the flowers in early spring guarantees fruiting before the potted peppers are returned, once again, to the summer garden.
-They can stay in their pots or you can plant them in the garden for an early harvest.
-If necessary, transplant them into slightly larger pots for growing on the patio or balcony.
-You’ll be the first family on the block with those ripe bell peppers or a handful of jalapeños!
+Hand-pollinating the flowers in early spring guarantees fruiting before the potted peppers are returned to the summer garden.
+They can stay in their pots or you can plant them into the garden—after frost is over—for an early harvest.
+If necessary, transplant them into larger pots for growing on the patio or balcony.
+You’ll be the first one on the block with those ripe bell peppers or a handful of jalapeños!

 Headings

-Page 1: Autumn Has Arrived (Have You Ever Considered Growing Potted Peppers?, Early Fruits Next Summer), Tip #1: Start with Healthy Transplants, Tip #2: Transplanting Potted Peppers (The Pots, The Potting Soil, The Process, The First Watering, Varieties of Potted Peppers I’m Growing This Year)
+Page 1: Autumn Has Arrived (Why would we grow potted peppers in winter?, Early Fruits Next Summer), Tip #1: Start with Healthy Transplants, Tip #2: Transplanting Potted Peppers (The Pots, The Potting Soil, The Process, The First Watering, Varieties of Potted Peppers I’m Growing This Year)